-Since the RainCoat RS uses a much heavier material than the Vortex or Think Tank options, it’s bulkier and heavier to carry.
+Since the RainCoat RS uses a much heavier material than the Vortex or Think Tank options, it’s bulkier and heavier.
 That’s a definite disadvantage for a more expensive cover, and it doesn’t offer any more protection from the rain to compensate for that.

 LensCoat RainCoat 2 Standard (Camo)

 The LensCoat RainCoat 2 Standard is a beefed-up version of the RainCoat RS with two arm holes to reach the camera body and the lens barrel.
-Unlike other big covers such as the Think Tank Hydrophobia or the Aquatech Sports Shield, the RainCoat 2 Standard has an open-back design that some people find easier to use.
+Unlike other big covers, such as the Think Tank Hydrophobia, the RainCoat 2 Standard has an open-back design that some people find easier to use.
 The more straightforward design also keeps the price point a little lower.

 Peak Design Shell

-The Shell rain cover from Peak Design is an excellent little cover for anyone using the Peak Design Capture Clip.
-The Capture Clip allows you to carry your camera on a belt or the strap of your backpack, but of course, this exposes it to the weather.
+The Shell Rain Cover from Peak Design is an excellent little cover for anyone using the Peak Design Capture Clip.
+The Capture Clip allows you to carry your camera on a belt or the strap of your backpack, but this exposes it to the weather.
 The Shell rain cover is designed to slip quickly on and off the camera while attached to the Capture Clip.